Plane grounded in France over human trafficking lands in Mumbai | Business

 The aircraft, an Airbus A340, landed in Mumbai shortly after 4 am, the official said.
 It had taken off from Vatry airport near Paris around 2.30 pm local time.

+Many on board who came out of the airport hours after the plane landed, were seen rushing out, without facing the waiting media.

+Queries to them regarding reported interrogation of some of the passengers by officials at the airport went unanswered.

-According to French authorities, the plane had 276 passengers on board when it took off for Mumbai, as 25 persons, including two minors, had expressed the wish to apply for asylum and were still on French soil.
-Two others were held and produced before a judge , who were brought before a judge, were released and placed on assisted witness status, a French news channel said.
+According to French authorities, the charter plane had 276 passengers on board when it took off for Mumbai, as 25 persons, including two minors, had expressed the wish to apply for asylum and were still on French soil.
+Two others were held, produced before a judge and placed on assisted witness status, a French news channel said.

 When the flight landed in Vatry airport, there were 11 unaccompanied minors among the 303 Indian passengers on board, a local official had said.